 In the corporate work environment, meetings get a pretty bad rap.
 For many employees, few things evoke the levels of apprehension brought on by a pointless or unproductive company meeting.
 Even still, meetings are an important – if not integral – part of the workday, from ad hoc to recurring monthly regroups.
 According to one study, most people label 50% of the time spent in work-related meetings as “wasted.”
-With an average of 31 hours lost to meetings per employee each month, many organizations have a lot of room to improve meeting culture.Most people label 50% of the time spent in work-related #meetings as wasted.
+With an average of 31 hours lost to meetings per employee each month, many organizations have a lot of room to improve meeting effectiveness.Most people label 50% of the time spent in work-related #meetings as wasted.
 Click To Tweet

-Believe It or Not, There Are Metrics to Measure Meeting Success
+Believe It or Not, There Are Metrics to Measure Meeting Effectiveness

 If you find yourself wondering how to evaluate a meeting to improve overall meeting effectiveness, think back to the last meeting you attended.
 On a scale of “watching an entire Netflix show in one weekend” to “I finished my Christmas shopping in October,” how productive was it?
 More importantly, why was (or wasn’t) it effective?

 Here are a few tangible data points to help you evaluate meeting effectiveness:

 1) Did the meeting start on time?

-Timeliness is the first and easiest way to measure the effectiveness of your meeting.
+Timeliness is the first and easiest way to measure meeting effectiveness.
 Imagine your meeting starts five minutes late.
 It isn’t difficult to make up that time by going five minutes over, right?
 It seems like a simple solution, but starting your meeting on time may be more important than you think.

 If the meeting starts late, you’ll have to regain that time by running a few minutes over time.
 But this isn’t the only time wasted; assuming some participants were ready on time, an additional five minutes per attendee were wasted waiting for tardy co-workers to arrive.
 In the end, you’ve actually wasted twice as much time as you thought you did.